Search Result

 Sterile cups, spoons and filters

-Sterile water, available in small ampoules, is best for dissolving and injecting.
+Sterile water, available in small ampoules is best for dissolving and injecting.
 The best alternative is freshly boiled tap water, letting the water cool down before use.
 Use sufficient water to completely dissolve the drugs.
 If you are re-using syringes do not share water.
-Whether you are using ampoules or boiled water, throw away leftovers after use as bacteria build up quickly.
+Throw away any leftover water after use as bacteria can build up quickly.

 Wash your hands before you inject and clean the injection site with an alcohol pad.
 Alternatively, clean the site with a cotton ball and alcohol, or by washing it with soap and water, drying with a clean paper towel or tissue.